-The mailer did what it was supposed to do.
+The candidate comparison did what it was supposed to do.

 On Election Day Chuck Conder won with 54.15% of the vote.

-A well designed, effective comparison piece could have the same result for you if you follow these 7 Simple Rules.
+An effective candidate comparison could have the same result for you if you follow these 7 Simple Rules.

 This is the one time you’re not going to be overtly promoting yourself in your campaign materials.